47tibo/findFlickr/README.md

 ## Architecture and technical constraints
-The UI components and JS logic are wrapped into a FindFlickr interface (or class if you prefer).
+The UI components and JS logic are wrapped into a `FindFlickr` interface (or class if you prefer).
-Considering the access point to this interface, I didn't stick to classic jQuery pluggin template ($.fn).
+Considering the access point to this interface, I didn't stick to the classic jQuery's pluggin template ($.fn).
 Indeed FindFlickr doesn't need to inherit of jQuery.
 It's a standalone interface with some very specific concerns.

-There is two layouts, one for mobiles, the other for desktops, with the corresponding media querries.
+There are *two layouts*, one for mobiles, the other for desktops, with the corresponding media queries.
-For performance sake the batch's size is limited to 40 photos under smartphones and 80 under large screens.
+For performance sake, the batch's size is limited to 40 photos under smartphones and 80 under large screens.
 Images are displayed in their original dimensions.
 Thus the images requested for mobiles devices are smaller than large devices.
-In order to optimize browser's reflows and repaints, each batch of photos is handle as follow:
+In order to optimize browser's reflows and repaints, each batch of photos is handled as follow:
 - for each photo, create an `<img>` element, with fixed width and height
 - put the `<img>` into a `<a>` element and append them to a container
 - once that all items are appended to the container, insert the container in the DOM